CiscoDevNet/terraform-provider-aci/website/docs/r/ospf_timers.html.markdown

 - `bw_ref` - (Optional) OSPF policy bandwidth for OSPF timers object.
 Range of allowed values is "1" to "4000000".
 Default value is "40000".
 - `ctrl` - (Optional) List of Control state for OSPF timers object.
 Allowed values are "name-lookup" and "pfx-suppress".
 - `dist` - (Optional) Preferred administrative distance for OSPF timers object.
 Range of allowed values is "1" to "255".
 Default value is "110".
 - `gr_ctrl` - (Optional) Graceful restart enabled or helper only for OSPF timers object.
 The allowed value is "helper".
-The default value is "helper".
+The default value is "".
 To deselect the option, just pass `gr_ctrl=""`
 - `lsa_arrival_intvl` - (Optional) Minimum interval between the arrivals of lsas for OSPF timers object.
 The range of allowed values is "10" to "600000".
 The default value is "1000".
 - `lsa_gp_pacing_intvl` - (Optional) LSA group pacing interval for OSPF timers object.
 The range of allowed values is "1" to "1800".
 The default value is "10".
 - `lsa_hold_intvl` - (Optional) Throttle hold interval between LSAs for OSPF timers object.
 The range of allowed values is "50" to "30000".
 The default value is "5000".